S-mobile

-In Indo-European studies, the term s-mobile designates the phenomenon where a Proto-Indo-European root appears to begin with an s- which is sometimes but not always present.
+In Indo-European studies, s-mobile is a phenomenon where a Proto-Indo-European root appears to begin with an s-, which is sometimes but not always present.
 It is therefore represented in the reflex of the root in some attested derivatives but not others.
 The fact that there is no consistency about which language groups retain the s-mobile in individual cases is good evidence that it is an original Indo-European phenomenon, and not an element added or lost in the later history of any specific language.

 General description

 This "movable" prefix s- appears at the beginning of some Indo-European roots, but is absent from other occurrences of the same root.
 For example, the stem (s)táwros 'large domestic animal, cattle', perhaps 'aurochs', gives Latin taurus and Old English steor (Modern English steer), both meaning 'bull'.
 Both variants existed side by side in PIE, with Germanic preserving the forms as steuraz and þeuraz respectively, but Italic, Celtic, Slavic and others all having words for 'bull' which reflect the root without the s.
-Compare also: Gothic stiur, German Stier, Avestan staora (cattle); but Old Norse þjórr, Greek tauros, Latin taurus, Old Church Slavonic тоуръ (< Proto-Slavic turъ), Lithuanian tauras, Welsh tarw, Old Irish tarb, Oscan turuf, and Albanian taroç.
+Compare also: Gothic stiur, German Stier, Avestan staora (cattle); but Old Norse stjórr and þjórr; and Greek tauros, Latin taurus, Old Church Slavonic тоуръ (< Proto-Slavic turъ), Lithuanian tauras, Welsh tarw, Old Irish tarb, Oscan turuf, and Albanian taroç.

-In other cases, it is Germanic that preserves only the form without the s mobile.
+In other cases, it is Germanic that preserves only the form without the s-mobile.
 The Proto-Indo-European root (s)teg-, 'to cover', has descendants English thatch (from Old English þeccan), German decken 'to cover', Latin tegō 'I cover', but Greek stégō and Russian stog.

 Sometimes subsequent developments can treat the forms with and without the s-mobile quite differently.
 For example, by Grimm's law PIE p becomes Proto-Germanic f, but the combination sp is unaffected by this.
 Thus the root (s)prek-, perhaps meaning 'to scatter', has two apparently quite dissimilar derivatives in English: sprinkle (from the nasalized form sprenk-), and freckle (from prek-).

 S-mobile is always followed by another consonant.
 Typical combinations are with voiceless stops: (s)p-, (s)t-, (s)k-; with liquids and nasals: (s)l-, (s)m-, (s)n-; and rarely, (s)w-.